jakobzhao/geog371/labs/lab03/readme.md

 **Style the credits using CSS**

 Lastly, to help you explore the power of CSS, style the credits at the bottom of your page.
-Because the div containing the credits has id="credits", we can style it using #credits.
+Because the div containing the credits has `id="credits"`, we can style it using #credits.
 All of the contents in the credits div are between two paragraph tags.
-CSS styling is written in a nested fashion, to style everything that is in a p element within the #credits div, we use #credits p.
+CSS styling is written in a nested fashion, to style everything that is in a p element within the `#credits div`, we use `#credits p`.
 Add the following snippet between the style tags in the head section of the document.

 ```css
 credits p {